nickplj12/blah/README.md

 ## Usage

-- Launch the Bussin Wattesigma browser
+- Launch the BLAH! browser
 - If run for the first time, you'll be greeted with a welcome page.
-- Press `CTRL` + `I` for all the available shortcuts.
+- Press `CTRL` + `I` or the ℹ️ icon on the topbar for all the available shortcuts.
-- Press `CTRL` + `L` and enter a URL in the address bar.
+- Press `CTRL` + `L` or the 🔍 icon on the topbar and enter a URL in the address bar.
-- Press `CTRL` + `S` to change some settings.
+- Press `CTRL` + `S` or the ⚙️ icon on the topbar to change some settings.

+## Features

+- "Blah" pages
+     - "blah:doom" - Play DOOM
+     - "blah:mario" - Spawn a mario using libsm64 (you need a SM64 US ROM)
+     - "blah:killmario" - Kill your mario
+- New window border & icons so you don't have to use keyboard shortcuts

+and more!

 ## Contributing

-We welcome contributions to Bussin Wattesigma!
+We welcome contributions to BLAH!
 Please keep the following in mind:

 - Open an issue before starting work on major changes or new features, as it may create conflicts with existing pull requests, or the rewrite you wish to do isn't needed.
 - Follow the existing code style and conventions.